btyy77c/python_flask/README.md

 - My python application was added to the server in location `/var/www/catalog/catalog`

 ###### Process to add the application to the server
-I followed these setps to start my application
+I followed these steps to start my application

 1. Added credentials
  - ssh into server